MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 ms.devlang:   csharp, cpp
 ---

-# CNTK Library Evaluation on Windows
+# Model Evaluation on Windows

 Currently, CNTK provides libraries in C++, C#/.NET, Python and Java for loading and evaluating models on Windows.